Senate takes up tax reform: Here's what the plan looks like

 This is one area where the House and Senate plans have diverged, especially as many House lawmakers – including Republicans – opposed the provision.
 The House’s measure leaves in place property tax deductions up to $10,000.

-Sen. Susan Collins, R-Maine, is also concerned about the impact the elimination of these deductions would have on taxpayers.
+U.S. Sen. Susan Collins, R-Maine, was concerned about the impact the elimination of these deductions would have on taxpayers.
 She reportedly met with Trump to discuss a compromise in the final legislation, such as the one provided in the House measure.

 She said it was a “fair assumption” that she was more likely to support the tax reform measure with the inclusion of the property tax deduction.